Estate Agent discrimination

 The client attempted to address this issue by going to the police however was notified that the agent’s comments did not constitute a hate crime and as such they were unable to help.

-The IRU wrote to the company outlining how unacceptable, unprofessional and completely inexcusable the remarks made about the client were, warning them that if they didn’t apologise for the incident we would bring the incident to the attention of the media.
+We wrote to the company outlining how unacceptable, unprofessional and completely inexcusable the remarks made about the client were, warning them that if they didn’t apologise for the incident we would bring the incident to the attention of the media.

 The company wrote an apology within two weeks and notified us that the particular estate agent was “no longer assisting” their operations.